okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 ---
 title: Enable Terraform access for your Okta org
-excerpt: Create an Okta application and credentials that Terraform uses to manage the objects in your organization.
+excerpt: Create an Okta application and the associated access credentials that Terraform uses to manage the objects in your organization.
 layout: Guides
 ---

-Create an Okta application and credentials that Terraform uses to manage the objects in your organization.
+Create an Okta application and the associated access credentials that Terraform uses to manage the objects in your organization.

 ---